 Jumper Name Pins What Happens at System Reset BIOS Bank Select 1 - 2 Bank 0: Boot to an alternate BIOS.
 (J1C3) 2 - 3 Boot from the standard BIOS.
 These pins should be jumpered for normal operation.
-CMOS Clear (J1D1) 1 - 2 Protect CMOS: these pins should be jumpered for normal operation. ' , 2-3 Erase CMOS: If these pins are jumpered for 5 to 10 seconds, the CMOS settings will be cleared on the next workstation reset.
+CMOS Clear (J1D1) 1 - 2 Protect CMOS: these pins should be jumpered for normal operation.
+2-3 Erase CMOS: If these pins are jumpered for 5 to 10 seconds, the CMOS settings will be cleared on the next server reset.
 These pins should not be jumpered for normal operation.
-The workstation does not need to be reset with the jumpers on these pins for the CMOS to be cleared.
-To use the jumper to clear the CMOS: Power down the workstation, leaving AC power connected.
+To clear the CMOS: Power down the server, leaving AC power connected.
 Place the jumper on pins 2 - 3 for 5 to 10 seconds.
 Move the jumper back to pins 1 - 2.
-Power on the workstation
+Power on the server.

-Jumper Name Pins What Happens at System Reset Password Clear (J1D2) 1 - 2 Protect password: These pins should be jumpered for normal operation. , 2 - 3 Erase password: If these pins are jumpered for 5 to 10 seconds, the password will be cleared on the next workstation reset.
+Jumper Name Pins What Happens at System Reset Password Clear (J1D2) 1 - 2 Protect password: These pins should be jumpered for normal operation. , , 2 - 3 Erase password: If these pins are jumpered, then the password will be cleared on the next server boot.
 These pins should not be jumpered for normal operation.
-The workstation does not need to be reset with the jumpers on these pins for the password to be cleared.
-To use this jumper to reset the password: Power down the workstation.
+To use this jumper to reset the password: Power down the server.
 Place the jumper on pins 2 - 3.
-Power on the workstation and wait 5 to 10 seconds.
-Power down the workstation.
+Power on the server and wait 5 to 10 seconds.
+Power down the server.
 Move the jumper back to pins 1 - 2.
-Power on the workstation.
-BMC Force Update (J1E3) 1 - 2 Disable force update: These pins should be jumpered for normal operation.
-2 - 3 Enable force update: Jumpering these pins forces a BMC update.
+Power on the server.
+BMC Force Update (J1E3) 1 - 2 Disable force update: These pins should be jumpered for normal operation. , 2 - 3 Enable force update: Jumpering these pins forces a BMC update.